VISITING Cafes in Westbourne - Exploring Westbourne’s Coffee Shop Scene

 The allure of pure sweetness then took me to Chocol8, a truly decadent lounge where I sampled some rich Belgian chocolate alongside a strong Americano - a perfect pairing for a mid-morning sugar lift.

-On day 4 I made my way to Maravi, excited to visit a cafe that roasts its own beans.
+After I made my way to Maravi, excited to visit a cafe that roasts its own beans.
 The freshness and depth of flavour in their house blend was noticeable, and I spent a pleasant half-hour watching the world go by in their airy space.

 Then came Circo Lounge, a complete shift in energy.
 It was buzzing!
 The vibrant, quirky decor and extensive menu made it the ideal spot for a leisurely lunch; I felt I could stay here all day, especially knowing about that hidden terrace.

-Needing a post-lunch stroll, I checked out a couple of convenience stops.
+Needing a stroll, I checked out a couple of convenience stops.
 I found The Terrace offered a reliably welcoming and casual spot for a quick drink while Starbucks provided that familiar, comforting blend and dependable seating for a quick email check.

 Nearby, Saffron Makes and Bakes charmed me immediately; it felt like walking into a friend’s kitchen, and the generous slice of homemade cake I ordered was truly exceptional.